fstpackage/fst/cran-checklist.md

 * Go to the repository release page and create a new release with tag version vx.y.z.
   Copy and paste the contents of the relevant NEWS.md section into the release notes.
 * Add '(in development)' to version title in NEWS.md and update to odd version number
-* Bump version to odd value and check package startup message
+* Check package startup message
 * Merge release branch into develop